 In February 1996, High Plains Baptist Hospital and St. Anthony’s Hospital announced the final step that consolidated the two former competitors into a new healthcare system.
 BSA Health System combined the services, employees, and physicians of both former hospitals into a major employer that offers full service health care, employs more than 2,700 people and has a medical staff of more than 450 physicians.

-In January of 2013, BSA became a part of Ardent Health Services, based out on Nashville, Tennessee.
-Ardent Health Services has a proven track record in the healthcare industry and its commitment to growth and to improving clinical quality and the patient experience made it a perfect fit for BSA.
-Ardent subsidiaries own and operate 11 hospitals, a health plan, two multi-specialty physician groups and 11 retail pharmacies.
-Its affiliate healthcare operations serve Tulsa, Oklahoma and surrounding communities, Albuquerque and Roswell, New Mexico and Amarillo and the Texas Panhandle area.
+In January 2013, BSA became an affiliate of Ardent Health Services, based in Nashville, Tennessee.
+Ardent has a proven track record in the health care industry, and its commitment to growth and to improving clinical quality and patient experience made it a perfect fit for BSA.
+Ardent subsidiaries own and operate 14 hospitals and four multi-specialty physician groups, serving Tulsa and northeast Oklahoma, Albuquerque and Roswell, New Mexico, and Amarillo and the Texas Panhandle region.

 BSA fosters an environment that allows employees to provide superior patient care in alignment with our mission—to provide quality healthcare in Christian love, service and dignity.